EliteGamer007/EliteGamer007/README.md

 Also interested in system architecture, DNS-level networking, and game design.

-Have written an research paper on Sitting Duck attacks
+Have written an research paper on Sitting Duck cyber-attack.

 GeoGuessr 🌍 nerd.